eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 Greeting: 'Hello' person=[Person:ID] '!';
 ```

-Roughly summarized, the background for this behaviour is, that Langium's internally used LL(k) parser implementation named [Chevrotain](https://chevrotain.io) first does _lexing_/tokenizing, i.e. splitting text into single tokens, e.g. words separated by white space.
+Roughly summarized, the background for this behaviour is that Langium's internally used LL(k) parser implementation named [Chevrotain](https://chevrotain.io) first does _lexing_/tokenizing, i.e. splitting text into single tokens, e.g. words separated by white space.
 The actual _parsing_, i.e. the application of the parser rules, is performed afterwards on these tokens.
 Chevrotain uses regular expressions (regex) for splitting text into tokens.
-Since keywords are implemented as regex as well and take precedence, _all_ occurrences of "Hello" are treated as keywords for the parser rule for greetings,
+Since keywords are implemented as regex as well and take precedence, _all_ occurrences of "Hello" are treated as keywords for the parser rule named `Greeting`,
-even "Hello" which are intented to be names, which finally causes the two errors in the "Problems" tab above.
+even a "Hello" intented to be a name, which finally causes the two syntax errors.

 In order to explicitly enable parsing "Hello" as name as well, modify the parser rule for persons in this way: